Tanama Tales

 Read More: Beaches for Dogs in Los Angeles

-Camping in Los Angeles: Leo Carrillo State Park
+Camping in LA: Leo Carrillo State Park

 Campgrounds are fully shaded.
 This is a plus for those who want to sleep a bit after dawn (who hasn’t gotten out of the tent super early because the sun is hitting directly) or those who despise hot days.